RowenWitt/Job-Finder/README.md

 # Job-Finder
-Scraper, ETL Pipeline, API for getting jobs from Indeed Employs rotating user agent and proxies to avoid RL
+Scraper, ETL Pipeline, API for getting jobs from Indeed.
+Vectorizer & KNN to search.
+Employs rotating user agent and proxies to avoid RL

 - ChromeDriver version `93.0.4577.15`